atas/markets-o11y/README.md

 ## Legal

-This is an open-source tool for **personal, non-commercial use only**.
-Each user is responsible for complying with the Terms of Service of their data source (e.g. [Yahoo Finance](https://legal.yahoo.com/us/en/yahoo/terms/otos/index.html)).
+This project uses [yfinance](https://github.com/ranaroussi/yfinance) to fetch market data.
+By using this project, you are bound by yfinance's terms and the terms of the underlying data sources.
+Per yfinance:

+> yfinance is not affiliated, endorsed, or vetted by Yahoo, Inc. It's an open-source tool that uses Yahoo's publicly available APIs, and is intended for research and educational purposes.
+The Yahoo! finance API is intended for **personal use only**.

 Do not rely on this data for financial decisions — always verify with an authoritative source.

-Not affiliated with Yahoo Finance or any exchange.
+## Security Note

+If deploying to Kubernetes, change `GF_AUTH_ANONYMOUS_ORG_ROLE` from `Admin` to `Viewer` in the Grafana deployment.
+The default `Admin` role means anyone who can reach the NodePort (30300) gets full Grafana admin access, including the ability to run arbitrary SQL queries against TimescaleDB.

 ## License